 Nedumpuram Thali enjoys an important place in the cultural map of South India and has once played a primal role in the history of Kerala.
-The Thali Nedumbrayur (Thirumathaliyappan) temple situated in the center of the village is a historical monument more than a millennium old.
+The Thali Nedumbrayur (Thirumathaliyappan) temple situated in the centre of the village is a historical monument more than a millennium old.
 This temple boasts of a very tall and large “Sreekovil”.
 The temple itself is constructed in a square style and it is noticed that the Pallava-Chalukya influence is very much evident in its construction.
 It is presumed that this temple was the central capital of the ruler of Nedumpurayur (the present Thalapilly, Palakkad and Chittoor region) which in turn was one of the 14 domains of the Kulasekhara dynasty which ruled this region in the eighth, ninth and tenth centuries.
 Constructed during 700-900 A.D., it is endowed with varied sculpture and woodwork.
-There are eight slabs unearthed from near the main door of the temple containing inscription written in “Vattezhuthu”.
-This inscription being royal decrees are of the Kothai Eravi, Indu Kotha kings, et al. The word “Paatom” is first seen used in these inscriptions written in the ancient language.
+There are eight slabs unearthed near the main door of the temple containing an inscription written in “Vattezhuthu”.
+This inscription being royal decrees is of the Kothai Eravi, Indu Kotha kings, et al. The word “Paatom” is first seen used in these inscriptions written in the ancient language.
 Considering the importance of this temple, it is now under the protection of the Archaeological Dept. While it was being administered by the Desamangalam Mana at one time of its glorious past, the local people also had a hand in its upkeep for some time.

 Thali Mahadeva Temple Timings: